kristianseng/Weather-app/README.md

-from JS novice to ninja udemy course
+from Modern JavaScript (from Novice to Ninja) course
 :shipit: